 Partially.
-State publishes some relevant teacher supply data, but does not connect these data to district hiring needs. : AR, CA, CO, CT, DC, DE, FL, HI, IA, KS, LA, MA, MI, MN, MO, NJ, OR, RI, SC, UT, WA, WI
+State publishes some relevant teacher supply data and/or district hiring data, but does not connect these data to highlight teacher shortage and surplus areas. : AR, CA, CO, CT, DC, DE, FL, HI, IA, KS, LA, MA, MI, MN, MO, NJ, OR, RI, SC, UT, WA, WI

 Updated: December 2017

 Select another topic

 - Data Reporting: The state should collect and publicly report data relating to the supply of teachers from each approved teacher preparation program that is relevant to local hiring needs.

 - Responsiveness to Teaching Needs: The state should establish clear parameters for its approved programs that govern the number of teachers trained in each major certification area to reduce the chronic surpluses in some certification areas and increase the number of certificates in areas of shortage.

 Three-quarters of the total goal score is earned based on the following:

 - Three-quarters credit: The state will earn the full three-quarters of a point if it publishes data that adequately connect teacher production data to district hiring data.

 - One-quarter credit: The state will earn one-quarter of a point if it publishes teacher production data but does not explicitly connect such data to district hiring data.

 One-quarter of the total goal score is earned based on the following: